assyrianic/Tagha/documentation/C tutorial.md

 native_malloc(struct TaghaModule *const ctxt, const size_t args, const union TaghaVal params[const static 1])
 {
 	/* size_t is 8 bytes on 64-bit systems */
-	return (union TaghaVal){ .ptrvoid = malloc(params[0].uint64) };
+	return (union TaghaVal){ .uintptr = malloc(params[0].uint64) };
 }
 ```
-All we have to do is set the `ptrvoid` member of our return compound initializer and voila!
+All we have to do is set the `uintptr` member of our return compound initializer and voila!
 If `malloc` returns a NULL pointer, the result will be NULL as well.
 Now we have our allocated pointer in our system.
 What if we wanted to use it?

 Unfortunately, script's cannot use it directly because the pointer was allocated from C's native runtime and attempting to dereference the pointer will trigger a runtime memory access violation.
 The best (and safest) way to use a memory allocated data is through natives that manipulate the allocated pointers themselves.